Principles Of Serving God

 And I want to keep that verse before me always.

 Paul said something about his coworkers once.
 When he was looking for someone to send to Philippi, he said he could find only Timothy, because all the rest who were with him then, were seeking their own!!
-(Philippines 2:19-21).
+(Philippians 2:19-21).
 Note that Paul did not say this about the heathen but about some of his coworkers.
 Getting on to Paul's team itself was an honour, for Paul was the type of person who would not permit even a John Mark to continue on his team, because he felt John Mark was not radical enough.
 Yet Paul felt that most of his coworkers were seeking their own.

 Today, many are preaching the gospel and appear to be burdened for souls, but they are really seeking their own gain and comfort.
 They are promoting themselves.